3F/vsCommandEvent/README.md

 ### Overriding commands

-The dev environment of any users may be flexibly changed as you need in a few steps.
+The development environment of any users can be flexibly changed according to your needs in a few steps.

-This is possible because vsCommandEvent **may override a lot of things** from Visual Studio, and it also provides [flexible actions](https://vsce.r-eg.net/doc/Examples/) due to the fact that it was based on [vsSolutionBuildEvent](https://github.com/3F/vsSolutionBuildEvent).
+This is possible because vsCommandEvent may override a lot of things from IDE.
+It also provides [flexible actions](https://vsce.r-eg.net/doc/Modes/) due to the fact that it was based on [vsSolutionBuildEvent](https://github.com/3F/vsSolutionBuildEvent).

 ![](https://3F.github.io/web.vsCE/doc/Resources/examples/EnvCommand.png)

 ![](media/gif/AboutVS.gif)

-You can even [override the 'Exit'](https://vsce.r-eg.net/doc/Examples/Overriding/) (including [X] and Alt + F4 hotkey) for Visual Studio IDE on the fly 🔧.
+You can even [override the 'Exit'](https://vsce.r-eg.net/doc/Examples/Overriding/) (including [X] and Alt + F4 hotkey) for Visual Studio IDE on the fly depending on some state of the document etc.

 ### A new look at old things

-In comparison with [vsSolutionBuildEvent](https://marketplace.visualstudio.com/vsgallery/0d1dbfd7-ed8a-40af-ae39-281bfeca2334), Why not look at some similar solutions from there.
+Why not look at some similar solutions from [vsSolutionBuildEvent](https://github.com/3F/vsSolutionBuildEvent).

-It cannot be same as for vsSolutionBuildEvent because it works on [another technologies](https://vssbe.r-eg.net/doc/Scheme/).
-But let's try to look closer.
-Can we achieve the same result via vsCommandEvent manager?
+Although it cannot be same as for vsCommandEvent (since it was based on another technologies), let's try to look closer.
+Can we achieve the same result?

 #### Solution-wide Build Events